Digital SAT Prep for Indian Students (2026 Guide)

 Digital SAT test centers operate in every major Indian metro and most tier-2 cities.
 High-volume centers are in Mumbai, Delhi NCR (Gurugram, Noida), Bengaluru, Hyderabad, Chennai, Kolkata, Pune, and Ahmedabad.
 Smaller centers run in Chandigarh, Indore, Nagpur, Kochi, Coimbatore, Jaipur, Lucknow, and Bhubaneswar.

-College Board offers the Digital SAT roughly 7 times per year in India, matching the US schedule: August, October, November, December, March, May, and June.
-Register at least 4–5 weeks in advance — popular centers in Delhi and Mumbai fill first.
+The confirmed August 2026–June 2027 College Board schedule has eight weekend dates in India: August, September, October, November, December, March, May, and June.
+Register early because popular centers in Delhi and Mumbai fill first.

 SAT fee in India (2026)